Call for papers (Closed)

 The papers should reflect on various themes on the development of children’s rights for the past 25 years and the frontiers of the future of children’s rights implementation.
 The papers selected by the Scientific Committee may be presented during one of the parallel sessions of the conference.

-IT IS NOT POSSIBLE ANYMORE TO SEND IN ABSTRACTS.
+IT IS NO LONGER POSSIBLE TO SEND IN ABSTRACTS.

 REGISTRATION FOR THE CONFERENCE IS POSSIBLE UNTIL NOVEMBER 1ST 2014.